Blue Mountains

 Sampling, collection and transport are conducted by highly-skilled professionals with strict protocols in place.
 Our partner labs have detailed steps that must be followed to ensure accurate analysis of our samples.
 This is essential to ensure that samples are not contaminated by everyday items that contain PFAS such as outdoor clothing, makeup, and sunscreen.
 Our monitoring teams are ISO 9001 certified, and all partner laboratories are NATA accredited.

-WaterNSW is a highly regulated organisation and subject to extensive external regulatory oversight.
+WaterNSW is a highly-regulated organisation and subject to extensive external regulatory oversight.
 This ensures WaterNSW’s work in this field is meticulous and meets the highest standard.
 WaterNSW has an extensive water quality monitoring program and is one of the leading agencies when it comes to water quality monitoring in NSW.

-WaterNSW is carrying out fortnightly testing of the Blue Mountains System, and monthly testing of Greater Sydney storage dams.
-Results are published monthly.
+Results are published monthly for the Blue Mountains and Greater Sydney.
+Results of testing in our regional NSW dams and Fish River Scheme are published quarterly.
 Water goes through multiple levels of testing and treatment to ensure it is safe and meets the Australian Drinking Water Guidelines before it comes out of your taps.

 Get in touch